pravinmishraaws/devops-micro-internship-interviews/weeks/week-06-terraform/questions/Q0602-terraform-state-backends.md

 - Writes backend metadata locally: Terraform stores backend-related data inside a hidden directory called .terraform/

+## Pitfalls/Gotchas
+- Backend config is not always visible

+- We can’t “see” the backend directly from terraform init output unless we configured it in your .tf files.

+- Terraform stores backend metadata inside .terraform/ directory, not printed to console.

 ## References
 - Terraform Docs — Backends